Jackson County License Hearing Guide

 Possible Outcomes

-• What You Can Drive For: A hardship license typically restricts your driving to specific purposes, such as travel to and from work, school, medical appointments, or court-ordered programs.
+- What You Can Drive For: A restricted license typically allows you to drive for work, school, medical appointments, or other essential needs.

 Getting Your License Back